Treatment for TMD

 Oral appliance therapy is a very helpful and successful technique in treating Temporomandibular joint dysfunction.
 People describe the appliance as being similar to a retainer for orthodontic treatments.
 There are many appliance designs and it is important to have a device designed for your specific condition.

 Oral appliances are also useful in decreasing the harmful effects of bruxism.
-They are typically warn at night to prevent excessive wear of the teeth.
+They are typically worn at night to prevent excessive wear of the teeth.
 They can also be designed to help decrease overacting function of the clenching and bruxing muscles.

 The most frequently prescribed medications for TMD are anti-inflammatory drugs and muscle relaxants.
 However, with any situation, it is important to speak with your doctor about which medication is best for you.

 After reviewing your options, Dr. Tregaskes will help you pick a path that suits your needs best.
-With a proper treatment plan, we can help improve quality of life.
+With a proper treatment plan, we can help improve your quality of life.